Steve-Fenton/astro-accelerator/src/pages/authors/steve-fenton.md

     src: /i/400/authors/steve-fenton.webp
     alt: Dummy image
 summary: >-
-    Steve Fenton's profile is basically a block of markdown.
+    Steve Fenton's profile is a block of markdown.

-    It can have limited _markdown_ in it.
+    It can have standard _markdown_ in it.

     - List